Representing Piecewise-Linear Functions by Functions with Minimal Arity: Piecewise-constant functions

-We say that a point $x\in H$ is generic with respect to $\mathcal{P}$ if $x \in P$ for some polyhedron $P \in \mathcal{P}$ of $\dim(P) = k$. \end{Definition} Note that the $k$-dimensional polyhedra $P \in \mathcal{P}$ cover ``almost'' the whole affine subspace~$H$ because there are only finitely many $\leq (k-1)$-dimensional polyhedra that are not included in the union of $k$-dimensional ones.
-Example~\ref{ex:g_1_g_2_func} gives us a hint that the information is encapsulated in the non-linear parts of the function $G_{1}+G_{2}$.
-Thus, we will use piecewise-constant functions to analyse non-linear parts of CPWL functions.
-The concept of piecewise-constant function was applied to analyse convex CPWL functions and their underlying polyhedral complexes~\cite{hertrich:23}.
-We extend this notion to the general case of CPWL functions.
+Before presenting the main theorem of the paper, we need to recall some basic notions and introduce the concept of piecewise-constant functions, which was applied to analyze convex CPWL functions and their underlying polyhedral complexes~\cite{hertrich:23}.
+All vector spaces and affine spaces in this paper are assumed to be finite-dimensional.

+\begin{Definition} We say that a property $J$ of points in some non-empty open subset of affine space is defined \emph{almost everywhere} if and only if the set of points for which $J$ does not hold is contained in a finite union of hyperplanes. \end{Definition}

-\begin{Definition} Let $\mathcal{P}$ be a finite set of $n$-dimensional polyhedra that are open, pairwise disjoint, and the union of which is dense in~$\R^{n}$.
-Let $G$ be an abelian group.
-A function $f\colon \bigcup \mathcal{P} \rightarrow G$ is called a piecewise-constant (PC) if it is constant in every polyhedron in $\mathcal{P}$.
+\begin{Definition} Let $\Gamma$ be an affine space and $G$ be a vector space.
+A partial function $f\colon \Gamma \dashrightarrow G$ is \emph{piecewise-constant} (PC) if it is locally constant and if it is defined for almost every point in~$\Gamma$. \end{Definition}